MojisolaaaO/JS-Course/README.md

 Hello World!
-This repository contains all the code and projects that I develop while taking a JavaScript web automation course.
-The purpose of this repository is to serve as a portfolio of my work and a resource for others who are learning about web automation.
+This repository contains all the code and projects I develop while taking a JavaScript Web Automation course, serving as both a portfolio of my work and a resource for others learning about web automation.